 Shortly before the end of the war, on 17.4.1945, the castle went up in flames.
 The firestorm raged for days and the main castle lost its roofs and ceilings.
 For decades the ruin remained open to the sky and increasingly deteriorated.

-Over the past few decades the Bavarian Palace Department has secured the rock on which the castle stands and the building substance and rebuilt large sections of the complex (to some extent employing visibly modern materials and ideas).
+Over the past few decades the Bavarian Palace Administration has secured the rock on which the castle stands and the building substance and rebuilt large sections of the complex (to some extent employing visibly modern materials and ideas).
 In 2016 the work on the interior of the Old Palace was completed.